How LinkedIn Has Revolutionized My Ability to Network

 It is a beautiful, quiet life in a place where things move a little slower.

 That teenie tiny circle of people means that my in-person sphere of influence is nearly non-existent.
-And very few of them need someone to do their copywriting.
+And very few of them need someone to do their content writing.
 Though my daughter does ask me to write her name over and over again.
 If I charged per time, I could make a killing!

 So that brought me to my question.
 How in the heck to I create connections and meet people when the nearest Chipotle is 30 miles away?